IsraelGboluwaga/wonderq/README.md

 The message queue service comes with a command line tool that allows you to view the state of the service while it's running.
 `Commands:
- queue    - View messages in MQ.
+ queue: View the current messages in the queue.

- database - View persisted messages.
+ database: View messages that have been persisted to the database.

- pending  - View jobs being processed by consumers
+ pending: View jobs that are being processed by consumers and awaiting completion, along with its remaining duration.

- cmds     - Reprint command list.
+ cmds: Reprint the command list.

- pause    - TODO`
+ pause: TODO`

 ## Built With